last updated Oct 2018; changed

 You don't have to do this for the four smaller valves (tubes).
 (See what the valves do for more details).
 The power stage (two 6V6GTA valves) is totally different, and strictly speaking you shouldn't install a new pair without going inside the amp chassis, checking a few things, and possibly adjusting something.

 There is an exception.
 Fender and (I think) Groove Tubes offer a range of power valves which are marked with different coloured stripes, denoting their performance characteristics.
-If your existing valves are so marked, then you can replace'em with a new pair of the same colour-coding, without rebiasing.
+If your existing valves are so marked, then you can replace them with a new pair of the same colour-coding, without rebiasing.

 See some of the links on the home